-Service animals are allowed in our Hotel.
+Service animals are allowed in the hotel.
 We ask that you please consider having your service animal wear something identifying them as a service animal.
 Our programming spaces can be crowded and that identification can help other members treat your service animal appropriately.

 For everyone else, please assume that if you see an animal at the convention that it is a service animal.
 It is very important that you do not interfere with their job by interacting with them.
 Thanks!

-Have we not addressed your concern with this FAQ?
-Please let us know by emailing the Chair at email@example.com with your question or concern.
+Have you not addressed your concern with this FAQ?
+Please let us know by contacting us at email@example.com with your question or concern.
 Just because it is not mentioned here does not mean that we cannot potentially accommodate you.